nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 - GitHub copilot was used by Li Yifeng as an auto-complete tool during most of the coding.
+- Field constraints section of the User Guide was inspired by the similarly named section from ClubMembersContacts, W15-3 of AY2324 Semester 1 found [here](https://github.com/AY2324S1-CS2103T-W15-3/tp/blob/master/docs/UserGuide.md).

 --------------------------------------------------------------------------------------------------------------------